 Research has found water consumption to induce a thermogenic effect; that is increasing metabolism by 24-30% for an hour and a half.
 Additionally, those who drank half a litre of water 30 minutes before a meal lost 44% more weight over a period of 12 weeks.

 4. It affects energy levels and brain function.

 Research has shown that even mild dehydration can affect cognitive function.
 Just 1.36% dehydration was found to lower mood, lower concentration, reduce memory, increase the perceived difficulty of a task and increase the incidence of headaches.
 Additionally, dehydration has been shown to lead to fatigue and increased tension & anxiety.
 Water consumption may also help prevent headaches.
 In some people, dehydration may be a trigger for headaches or migraines.
 Research has found that water can reduce the intensity and duration of headaches in those who are dehydrated.

 I know you’ve probably heard the ol’ 8 glasses of water a day.
 But water needs actually vary from person to person and day to day.
 The 8 glasses of water a day is actually an ideal water consumption for a person who’s about 120 pounds… and I’m guessing not everyone is 120 pounds.
 The more you weigh, the more water you actually require.
 So, the question comes down to how much water should you really be drinking?

 I recommend, your weight in pounds divided by 2 equals the number of ounces of water your specific body requires to function optimally.
 Divide that number by 8 and you get the glasses of water you should be drinking in a day.
-For example.

 160 pounds/ 2 = 80 ounces of water